drogue-iot/drogue-ajour/README.md

 Building and deploying firmware to the OCI registry is decoupled from the fleet manager, as long as the expected manifest is part of the container image.
 As a reference architecture, fleet manager uses [tekton](tekton.dev) pipelines to build firmware, and a local file database for storing an index of image versions that are built (expect this to move to some kind of SQL database eventually).

-At present, only the 'latest' built version will be served.
+NOTE: At present, only the 'latest' built version will be served.
 In the future, additional metadata to the Drogue IoT Application and Device types will make it possible to select the firmware version to serve.

 ```
 +----------------+          +------------------+          +---------------+